3 secrets for ensuring behavior change

 Technology provides the perfect tool to facilitate and support the transfer of learning into the workplace- which aids in shaping behavioural change.
 In particular, organisations that are improving the transfer of learning are more likely to embrace continuous learning platforms and electronic performance support systems.

 These technologies, embedded in the learning structure, provide additional information to learners at the point of need, which helps the individual apply the content in practice and alter their behaviour.

-It is clear there needs to be a larger focus on the transfer of learning if you are to be successful in creating behavioural change across your organisation.
-Now is the time to stop and re-evaluate your approach- ensure there is range of support available to your learners to improve the application of learning into practice.
+It is clear there needs to be a larger focus on the transfer of learning if you are to be successful in creating behavioural change across your organization.
+Now is the time to stop and re-evaluate your approach, ensure there is range of support available to your learners to improve the application of learning into practice.
 We need to adapt our approach to learning if we are to remain successful!